 “Remember those forms you filled out to sign up for the study?
 That’s the reason we asked you for details about your siblings.
 I hope you don’t mind.”

-“I guess it just feels a little strange… she just seem so real, and yet…”
+“I guess it just feels a little strange… she just seems so real, and yet…”

 “Well, just wait until she is activated along with the rest!
 I’m confident that you will find it difficult to tell the difference.
 If you’re ready, put in your earpiece, and we can begin.”